nih-cfde/c2m2/draft-C2M2_specification/README.md

 awkwardly "containing project"/"subproject" relationships), are expressed as rows in the `project_in_project` association table ([see below](#association-tables-expressing-containment-relationships)).
-Each row in `project_in_project` lists one parent project and a second child project; taken together, these rows represent the entire `project` hierarchy within the submission.
+Each row in `project_in_project` lists one parent project and one child project; taken together, all of the rows in `project_in_project` represent the entire `project` tree hierarchy within the submission.

 Regardless of whether a DCC has a natural "top-level project" under which to nest all other `project` records, **C2M2 requires by convention that one